True Believer (film)

-True Believer (also released as Fighting Justice) is a 1989 American courtroom drama written by Wesley Strick, directed by Joseph Ruben, and starring James Woods, Robert Downey Jr., Yuji Okumoto, Margaret Colin, and Kurtwood Smith.
+True Believer (also released as Fighting Justice) is a 1989 American neo noir courtroom drama directed by Joseph Ruben, written by Wesley Strick, and starring James Woods, Robert Downey Jr., Yuji Okumoto, Margaret Colin, and Kurtwood Smith.

 The film is loosely based on an investigative series of articles written by Pulitzer Prize-nominated journalist K. W. Lee on the wrongful conviction of immigrant Chol Soo Lee for a 1973 San Francisco Chinatown gangland murder.
 The news coverage led to a new trial, eventual acquittal and release of the prisoner from San Quentin's Death Row.
-Screenwriter Wesley Strick based the character of Eddie Dodd on real-life Bay Area defense attorney Tony Serra.
+Strick based the character of Eddie Dodd on real-life Bay Area defense attorney Tony Serra.

 Plot summary

 Eddie Dodd is a burnt-out attorney who has left behind civil rights work to defend drug dealers.
-Roger Baron is an idealistic young legal clerk, fresh out of law school, who encourages Dodd to take on the case of Shu Kai Kim, a young Korean man who was imprisoned for a gang-related murder committed in New York's Chinatown and has now killed a fellow inmate in self-defense.
+Roger Baron is an idealistic young legal clerk, fresh out of law school, who encourages Dodd to take on the case of Shu Kai Kim, a young Korean man who was imprisoned for a gang-related murder committed in New York's Chinatown eight years ago, and has now killed a fellow inmate in self-defense.
 Kim's mother believes her son was wrongfully accused in the gang-related murder.

-Dodd and Baron's investigation leads to a conspiracy among the district attorney, a police informant, and several police officers.
+Dodd and Baron's investigation leads to a conspiracy among District Attorney Reynard, police informant Art Esparza, and police officers Sklaroff, Dennehy and Montell.
+Dodd gets permission from the judge to put Reynard on the stand.
+Reynard had been an assistant district attorney leading a major Colombian crime syndicate case, and protected the true murderer – Esparza – by having Sklaroff, Dennehy and Montell frame Kim in order to continue the Colombian case.
+During Dodd's forceful questioning, Dennehy – who is dying of cancer – enters the court and sits with Dodd's team; Reynard admits the truth of the conspiracy, knowing that Dennehy has clearly revealed the true facts to Dodd.
+Kim is released from prison.